loudar/blog/articles/Analyzing my Discord messages - 0.md

 }
 ```

 In addition, you get a `confidence` value for the chosen sentiment.
-By multiplying those two values, I had a rough direciton for the sentiment of the message.
+By multiplying those two values, I had a rough direction for the sentiment of the message.
 The downside here is that my messages mostly consist of phrases and not full sentences, making it hard to actually get the correct sentiment.

 For example: